lukevukovich/DragonValeHack/README.md

 - Food
 - Gems
 - Event Currency
-- Wishes
+- Wishes (if user has wishing well)
-- Eternal essence
+- Eternal essence (if applicable)
-- Abundant essence
+- Abundant essence (if applicable)
-- Vital essence
+- Vital essence (if applicable)
 - Ethereum